QuantConnect/lean-cli/README.md

   If PROJECT is a directory, the algorithm in the main.py or Main.cs file inside it will be executed.
   If PROJECT is a file, the algorithm in the specified file will be executed.

-  By default an interactive wizard is shown letting you configure the optimizer.
-If --optimizer-config or --strategy is given the command runs in non-interactive mode.
-In this mode the CLI does not prompt for input.

   The --optimizer-config option can be used to specify the configuration to run the optimizer with.
   When using the option it should point to a file like this (the algorithm-* properties should be omitted): https://github.com/QuantConnect/Lean/blob/master/Optimizer.Launcher/config.json

-  If --strategy is given the optimizer configuration is read from the given options.
-In this case --strategy, --target, --target-direction and --parameter become required.

-  In non-interactive mode the --parameter option can be provided multiple times to configure multiple parameters:
-  - --parameter <name> <min value> <max value> <step size>
-  - --parameter my-first-parameter 1 10 0.5 --parameter my-second-parameter 20 30 5

-  In non-interactive mode the --constraint option can be provided multiple times to configure multiple constraints:
-  - --constraint "<statistic> <operator> <value>"
-  - --constraint "Sharpe Ratio >= 0.5" --constraint "Drawdown < 0.25"
+  When --optimizer-config is not set, an interactive prompt will be shown to configure the optimizer.

   By default the official LEAN engine image is used.
 You can override this using the --image option.
 Alternatively you can set the default engine image for all commands using `lean config set engine-image <image>`.

 Options:
-  --output DIRECTORY              Directory to store results in (defaults to PROJECT/optimizations/TIMESTAMP) -d, --detach                    Run the optimization in a detached Docker container and return immediately --optimizer-config FILE         The optimizer configuration file that should be used --strategy [Grid Search|Euler Search]
-                                  The optimization strategy to use --target TEXT                   The target statistic of the optimization --target-direction [min|max]    Whether the target must be minimized or maximized --parameter <TEXT FLOAT FLOAT FLOAT>...
-                                  The 'parameter min max step' pairs configuring the parameters to optimize --constraint TEXT               The 'statistic operator value' pairs configuring the constraints of the optimization --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the optimizer --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
+  --output DIRECTORY       Directory to store results in (defaults to PROJECT/optimizations/TIMESTAMP) --optimizer-config FILE  The optimizer configuration file that should be used --image TEXT             The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                 Pull the LEAN engine image before running the optimizer --lean-config FILE       The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                Enable debug logging
+  --help                   Show this message and exit.
 ```

 _See code: [lean/commands/optimize.py](lean/commands/optimize.py)_